PLEASE CONSIDER READING THIS PAGE BEFORE VISITING.

 We reserve the right to change our fees without notice.
 The admission fees posted on the website at www.kangaroocreekfarm.com take precedence over any out of date advertising.
 Your Admission keeps our farm staffed and running smoothly.

 We are trying to keep our farm as non-commercial and “un-Disney-fied” as possible.
 Your admission fee goes toward covering the considerable cost of employee wages (we don’t have volunteers), lease-hold costs and improvements, liability insurance, driveway improvements, additional fencing, gates, signage, buildings, porta potties and associated supplies, hand-wash stations, etc and so on.
 Admissions have nothing to do with the welfare of the animals.
 You can rest assured that the animals have always been well cared for and always will be, regardless.
-We only accept cash, punch cards or gift cards at this time.

 SPECIAL REMINDER TO GROUPS & ORGANIZATIONS